The History Of Almond Production In America

 Franciscan Missions Of California

 The earliest almond trees in the United States came from seeds.
 Their introduction was from Mexico and Spain when Franciscan missions were established in California between 1769 and 1823.
 These trees died after the abandonment of those missions.
 No further attempts at almond growing in the United States were made until 1840.
-Some trees brought in from Europe would plant in the New England States.
-The climate was too severe there that the attempt was not successful.
+Some trees brought in from Europe would be planted in the New England States.
+The climate was so severe there that the attempt was not successful.
 In time, plantings would be made down the length of the Atlantic seaboard and into the Gulf States.
 But everywhere, the almonds exacting climatic requirements ruled it out of profitable production.

 The world commercial almond crop for 1965 was 129,400 short tons shelled basis, virtually the same as the record high crop of the previous year.
 Imports of U.S. almonds in 1965 were negligible.
 Only 140 tons of shell, one ton of in-shell, and 73 tons of blanched.